openwrt/asu/README.md

 ## Run your own server

-It's easy to run your own upgrade server!
+It's fairly easy to run your own *asu* server!
 You can test it locally via Vagrant or setup a remote host with Ansible.
 The following information except you are familiar with the concept of Vagrant and/or Ansible.

 ### Locally with Vagrant